 The Federal Employees' Retirement System Act of 1986 (P.L.
-99-335), in establishing the Federal Employees' Retirement System (FERS) for federal employees covered by Social Security, created a salary reduction retirement plan modeled on the §401(k) plan.
-This plan also was made available, on different terms, to employees under the predecessor Civil Service Retirement System (CSRS).
-According to Federal Thrift Board data, as of March 1999, there were 1.9 million federal employees currently contributing through salary reductions.16 Contributing employees represented 86% of FERS enrollees and 61% of CSRS enrollees.
-The plan's assets totaled \$85 billion as of December 31, 1999.17
+99-335), in establishing the Federal Employees' Retirement System (FERS) for federal civilian employees covered by Social Security, created a salary reduction retirement plan modeled on the §401(k) plan.
+This plan (the Thrift Savings Plan, or TSP) also was made available, on different terms, to employees under the predecessor Civil Service Retirement System (CSRS).
+According to Federal Thrift Board data, as of March 31, 2002, there were 2.8 million federal employees contributing to the TSP through salary reductions.15 Contributing employees represented 87% of FERS enrollees and 66% of CSRS enrollees.16 The plan's assets totaled \$104 billion.